RxnRover/CyRxnOpt/docs/source/glossary.rst

        A user-provided number of :term:`optimization steps <optimization step>` to be attempted before abandoning the :term:`optimization cycle`.

+    CyRxnOpt ID
+       The *exact* identifier of an optimizer to use when an optimizer name is required when calling a CyRxnOpt function.

     experiment
        In the context of reaction optimization, we consider an experiment to be one :term:`optimization cycle`.